Skip to main content

 When you first start learning a language, you'll be confronted by a huge amount of vocabulary.
 Learning the names of all the different things you'll encounter is worthwhile, but when you're running around in a different country, sometimes you'll encounter something you don't remember the noun for.

 Fortunately, there's something that can save you: adjectives!
 Learning the most common adjectives in Spanish will help you distinguish between things or refer to things when the name is right on the tip of your tongue.
 Here's a quick guide to some of the most important Spanish adjectives, which should give you a good grounding in your studies.
+Later, you can learn more advanced descriptive words to improve your fluency and make your writing more poetic or literary.
 And if you're looking to brush up on your Spanish verbs, too, we have a guide for that.

 How to Learn Spanish Fast with the Babbel App